Brett Conway

-Brett Alan Conway (born March 8, 1975) is a former professional American football player.
-He was a placekicker for seven seasons with various teams in the National Football League.
-He was drafted in the third round (#90 overall) by the Green Bay Packers in the 1997 NFL Draft.
+Brett Alan Conway (born March 8, 1975) is an American former professional football player who was a placekicker for seven seasons with various teams in the National Football League (NFL).
+He was selected by the Green Bay Packers in the third round of the 1997 NFL draft.
 Conway played college football at Penn State, where his 276 career points rank him second all-time, and his 119 consecutive extra points are a school record.

 He kicked in four bowl games: Citrus, Rose, Outback, and Fiesta.

+Conway was selected by the Packers with the anticipation of him replacing the Packers' former stalwart kicker, Chris Jacke.
+However, Conway injured his quadriceps in the process of correcting a kicking mechanics issue.
+The Packers instead went with undrafted free agent Ryan Longwell, when Conway was unable to play.